evergreen-ci/evergreen/docs/Hosts/Spawn-Hosts.md

 idle long-lived hosts.

 **While this feature is being rolled out, please [choose and complete one of the three options](#beta-testing) for your unexpirable host(s).
-You must complete one of the options before the beta test ends on Tuesday September 3.
+You must complete one of the options before the beta test ends at 11 am (Eastern Time) on Tuesday September 3.
 If you do not take any action, a default schedule will be set on your behalf for your unexpirable host(s) at the end of the beta test period.**

 ### ***Important Note***: This Feature is in Beta Testing! {#beta-testing}